tldr-pages/tldr/pages/common/speedtest-cli.md

 `speedtest-cli`

-- Run a speed test and generate a sharable result picture:
+- Run a speed test and generate a shareable result picture:

 `speedtest-cli --share`